-Almost facing the Natural History Museum of Aix-en-Provence lies the elegant Place d’Albertas, certainly one of the finest examples of baroque architecture in Provence.
+Not far from the Natural History Museum of Aix-en-Provence lies the elegant Place d’Albertas.
+The small square is arguably one of the finest examples of Baroque architecture in Provence.

 In the 18th century, they quickly became one of Aix’s most influential families.
-In 1724, Henri d’Albertas commissioned architect Laurent Vallon for the reconstruction of the façade of his private mansion.
+In 1724 Henri d’Albertas commissioned architect Laurent Vallon the rebuilding the façade of his private mansion.
 Then he bought the opposite block of houses with the intention of demolishing them.

-In 1742, Henri’s son Jean-Baptiste d’Albertas asked Laurent’s son Georges Vallon to build a square in his honour, of semi-colossal proportions and echoing the fashion of royal squares that were built at the same time in Paris (Place de la Concorde, Place Vendôme).
+In 1742, Henri’s son Jean-Baptiste d’Albertas asked Laurent’s son Georges Vallon to build a square in his honour.
+He wanted a square of semi-colossal proportions that echoed the fashion of royal squares in Paris (Place de la Concorde, Place Vendôme).

-The square and its mansions were completed successfully in 1745 by the architect.
-D’Albertas’ plan was not only motivated by aesthetic reasons.
-He also realised a great financial deal by renting the newly built apartments to other people.
+The architect successfully completed the square and its mansions in 1745.
+However, aesthetic reasons were not the only motivations of D’Albertas.
+He also realised a great financial deal by renting the newly built apartments to wealthy tenants.

-The façade shows a Regency style ornamentation by reinterpreting Baroque features freely.
-Four mansions border the square with identical façades whose large windows are adorned with wrought-iron balconies.
+The façade shows Regency-style ornamentation by reinterpreting Baroque features freely.
+Four mansions border the square with identical façades.
+Furthermore, wrought-iron balconies adorn the large windows.

-The fountain standing at the centre of the square was designed in 1912 by the students of the National Conservatory of Arts and Crafts (ENSAM).
-This elegant cast-iron fountain sits in perfect harmony with the Baroque façades bordering the square.
+The students of the National Conservatory of Arts and Crafts (ENSAM) designed the fountain at the centre of the square in 1912.
+The elegant cast-iron fountain sits in perfect harmony with the Baroque façades bordering the square.

 A little mischievous observation

-One has to look into the balconies of the square with attention to notice some mischievous motives which refers without any ambiguity to the sex of a man.
+Observe the balconies of the square to notice some mischievous motives.
+They refer without any ambiguity to the sex of a man.
 Locally called “phallic balconies”, no one can really explain exactly their origins.
 Maybe it was due to the influence of a nearby brothel as the city of Aix went through a season of libertinism in the 18th century?
-Or maybe this was a cheeky prank by the craftsmen in wrought-iron?
+Or maybe this was a cheeky prank by the craftsmen in wrought iron?

 The same observation can be made even more clearly on the balconies of the Hôtel Boyer d’Éguilles.